kapawlak/128A_Remote/lab2-magnetic field/lab2.md

 :::

 ::: Question
-(a) By how much do your results differ in these two exercises?
-AVOCADO -- Between the two?
-Which two -- Exercise 2 and Exercise 3?
+(a) By how much do your results for the current differ between exercises 2 and 3?

-(b) Propose sources of the *discrepancy* between your measured values.
-AVOCADO -- Which measured values?
+(b) Propose sources of the *discrepancy* between your measured values of the current in the previous question.

 (c) How could you improve these experiments to minimize the discrepancy in the future?
 :::